Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: The Lie superalgebra over and its versions

 This grading of $\fg=\fle(3;3)$ is of depth 1, and its homogeneous components are of the form:

-In particular, $\fg_0\simeq\fvect(0|3)$, and $\fg_1$ is an irreducible $\fg_0$-module with the lowest weight vector $q_1^{2}$.
+In particular, $\fg_0\simeq\fvect(0|3)$, and $\fg_1$ is an irreducible $\fg_0$-module with the lowest-weight vector~$q_1^{2}$.
 The whole Lie superalgebra $\fle(3;3)$ is the Cartan prolong of its nonpositive part and the component $\fg_1$ generates the whole positive part.